TheFuZiOnZz/Research-Dashboard/World Politics/United Kingdom/2010-24 Conservative/2023 Spring Budget.md

 - On 15 March 2023, Chancellor Hunt announced the Spring Budget in which revealed a list of economic and fiscal policies.
-The policy’s included, [link](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1144441/Web_accessible_Budget_2023.pdf)
+The policy’s included, [Spring Budget 2023, HM Treasury, 2023](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1144441/Web_accessible_Budget_2023.pdf)
     - Corporation Tax for business with profits over £250,000 to increase from 19% to 25% from April 2023.
     - Companies with profits between £50,000 and £250,000 to pay between 19% and 25% in Corporation Tax from April 2023.
     - £80m announced for 12 new investment zones where companies will enjoy tax breaks and other benefits.